Suselkowy/RuryProject/README.md

-# gravitational potential FEM solution
+# Gravitational potential FEM solution
 This repository contains problem description (in Polish) and program written in Python 3.8 that preproceses the equation matrix (mainly by solving some integrals by Gauss–Legendre quadrature) and solves the system of equations.

 # Requirements